dhairyarungta/mdp-death/message_types.md

         "type": "IMAGE",
         "data": {
             "obs_id": "00",
-            "img_bytes": b'...'
+            "image": "..."
         }
     }
     ```
     - `obs_id` is the unique `id` of the obstacle
-    - `img_bytes` is the encoded image of the obstacle, to be identified by image recognition algorithms running on PC
+    - `image` is base64 encoded string representation of the image.